koraytugay/koraytugay.github.io/content/various/maven.md

 Arbitrary properties can also be set using the `properties` element in the POM and then by simply referencing them via `${property}`.

 ### Dependencies
+When a project depends on an artifact produced by another project we say that this artifact is a dependency.

 #### Transitive Dependencies
 A transitive dependency is a dependency of a dependency.
 If project-a depends on project-b, which in turn depends on project-c, _project-c is considered a transitive dependency of project-a_.
 Maven manages transitive dependencies and keeps track of all of the dependencies required to compile and run an application.
 Maven accomplishes this by building a graph of dependencies and dealing with any conflicts and overlaps that might occur.
 If two projects depend on the same `groupId` and `artifactId`, Maven will sort out which dependency to use always favoring the more recent version.